-If in 2016, you received a reimbursement of an amount that you previously deducted on your Montana tax return and this deduction originally reduced the amount of your Montana income tax liability in the year of the deduction, you may need to report as income a portion or all of the reimbursement that you received on your 2016 Montana tax return.
-For example, you may have recovered amounts from more than one year, such as a federal income tax refund from 2011 and a casualty loss reimbursement for a loss claimed as a deduction in 2012.
+If in 2017, you received a reimbursement of an amount that you previously deducted on your Montana tax return and this deduction originally reduced the amount of your Montana income tax liability in the year of the deduction, you may need to report as income a portion or all of the reimbursement that you received on your 2017 Montana tax return.
+For example, you may have recovered amounts from more than one year, such as a federal income tax refund from 2015 and a casualty loss reimbursement for a loss claimed as a deduction in 2016.
+To the extent that these deductions reduced your income tax liability in 2015 and 2016, you must include these reimbursements as income in 2017.

-To the extent that these deductions reduced your income tax liability in 2011 and 2012, you must include these reimbursements as income in 2016.
-If you have a reimbursement from a prior year deduction other than your 2015 federal income tax refund, call us toll free at (866) 859-2254 (in Helena, 444-6900) or visit revenue.mt.gov to get Worksheet IX, Tax Benefit Rule for Recoveries of Itemized Deductions.
+If you have a reimbursement from a prior year deduction other than your 2016 federal income tax refund, call us at (406) 444-6900 or visit revenue.mt.gov to get Worksheet IX, Tax Benefit Rule for Recoveries of Itemized Deductions.